The

 from the mouth of men.
 But thanks to the beauty of their arrangement in

-rhythm all their words will now be carried without alteration over this earth
+rhythm all their words will now be carried without alteration over this

 eternally.
-That will create a canvass to be embellished, whereof the great will
+That will create a canvass to be embellished, whereof the great

 speak, in order to instruct men in its sayings.
-After having listened to them
+After having listened to

-the pupil will become a master, even he who shall have properly listened to
+the pupil will become a master, even he who shall have properly listened

 the sayings because he shall have heard them.
 Let him win success by placing

-himself in the first rank; that is for him a position perfect and durable, and he
+himself in the first rank; that is for him a position perfect and durable,

 has nothing further to desire forever.
-By knowledge his path is assured, and
+By knowledge his path is assured,

 he is made happy by it on the earth.
 The wise man is satiated by knowledge;

 he is a great man through his own merits.
-His tongue is in accord with his
+His tongue is in accord with

-mind; just are his lips when he speaks, his eyes when he gazes, his ears when
+mind; just are his lips when he speaks, his eyes when he gazes, his ears

 he hears.
 The advantage of his son is to do that which is just without